 - Participation Agreement [last update: 2017-02-10]: FRVT is conducted by NIST, an agency of the United States Government.
 Participation is free of charge.
 FRVT is open to a global audience of face recognition developers.
 All organizations who seek to participate in FRVT must sign and submit all pages of this Participation Agreement.

-- API Document [last update: 2017-09-18]: The final version of the 1:1 Verification API document is now available.
+- API Document [last update: 2018-04-03]: An updated version of the 1:1 Verification API document has been published.
 Developers must ensure that their submission conforms to the document's specifications.

-- Validation [last update: 2017-02-15]: The validation package is now available here.
-All participants must run their software through the provided validation package prior to submission.
+- Validation [last update: 2018-04-03]: An updated validation package has been published to reflect the API changes.
+All participants must run their software through the updated validation package prior to submission.
 The purpose of validation is to ensure consistent algorithm output between your execution and NIST's execution.

 - Encryption Instructions[last update: 2017-09-11]: All submissions must be properly encrypted and signed before transmission to NIST.
 This must be done according to these instructions using the FRVT Ongoing public key linked from this page.
 Participants must email their public key to NIST.
 The participant's public key must correspond to the participant's public-key fingerprint provided on the signed Participation Application.